|Type of medicine||Antipsychotic|

 Schizophrenia is a mental health condition that causes disordered ideas, beliefs and experiences.
 Symptoms of schizophrenia include hearing, seeing, or sensing things that are not real, having mistaken beliefs, and feeling unusually suspicious.
 Zuclopenthixol helps to ease these symptoms.
-It works by correcting the imbalance of chemical substances acting on the nervous system in your brain.
+It works on the balance of chemical substances in your brain.

 You may be given an injection of zuclopenthixol acetate (Clopixol Acuphase®) for a short time to get your symptoms under control, or you may be prescribed tablets to take.
 A long-acting or 'depot' injection may be recommended for you once your symptoms have improved.
 Zuclopenthixol decanoate is a depot injection which slowly releases zuclopenthixol into your body.
 It is given every 1-4 weeks.
 The main advantage of a depot injection is that you do not have to remember to take tablets every day.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking zuclopenthixol, it is important that your doctor knows:

 - If you are pregnant, trying for a baby or breast-feeding.

 - If you have a heart condition or blood vessel disease.

 - If you have liver, kidney, or prostate problems.

 - If you have any of the following: diabetes, epilepsy, Parkinson's disease, depression, glaucoma, or myasthenia gravis (this is a condition causing muscle weakness).

 - If you have been told you are at risk of having a stroke.